spacechase0/SoftwareEngineeringProject/coursework_docs/impl_testing.md

 - The player character (Droppy's) form animations have been tested, namely crouching, walking, and vapor forms.
 - A camera follows the player character(Droppy)
 - The cloud platform have been tested and match up with the collision form underneath.
-- The seagull enemy is successfully drawn and animated, and disappears when a projectile successfully collides with it.
+- The seagull and worm enemies are successfully drawn and animated, and disappear when a projectile successfully collides with it.
 - Boss battles have been implemented, namely the Flower boss and the final boss of Mr. Nimbus
 - Hurt animations and a health bar has been implemented
 - Health bar for enemies has been implemented